Praxis Tech Review

 Compliance Context

 PCI DSS Level 1 Service Provider.
 ISO/IEC 27001:2022 certified.
 Listed on the Visa Verified Service Provider Registry.
 GDPR compliant.
-The risk layer is Praxis Safe — plug-and-play, powered by Visa CyberSource, the same fraud engine Visa sells directly to enterprise merchants.
-Decline Recovery Suite combines 3DS Cascading, BDCC Retry with Open Banking, Retry on Insufficient Funds, and Merchant Initiated Transactions, all targeted at lifting approval rates without manual intervention.
-Operator case studies cite 14-23% approval-rate uplift, which is in line with what other orchestrators advertise.
-Praxis itself holds no acquiring license — chargeback liability sits with whichever connected PSP processed the transaction.
-KYC/AML is handled at the PSP layer, not by Praxis.
-Hosted Payment Fields keep card data inside Praxis's PCI scope so the operator's environment stays out of scope, which is the standard hosted-fields value proposition.
+The risk layer is Praxis Safe, plug-and-play and powered by Visa CyberSource, the same fraud engine Visa sells directly to enterprise merchants.
+The Decline Recovery Suite combines 3DS Cascading, BDCC Retry with Open Banking, Retry on Insufficient Funds, PIX Cascading for Brazil and Merchant Initiated Transactions, all targeted at lifting approval rates without manual intervention, with operator case studies citing 14-23% approval-rate uplift, in line with what other orchestrators advertise.
+Praxis itself holds no acquiring license, so chargeback liability sits with whichever connected PSP processed the transaction, and KYC/AML is handled at the PSP layer rather than by Praxis.
+Hosted Payment Fields keep card data inside Praxis's PCI scope so the operator's environment stays out of scope, the standard hosted-fields value proposition.

 About Praxis Tech: Company Background